What is the definition of digital scholarship?

 What does the Digital Scholarship Working Group do?

-The Working Group creates informal meeting spaces, along with formal workshops and expositions, so that our members can share their projects with the wider college community.
-We also help to provide areas where student work can be showcased throughout the school year, and partner with the end of year expo, ASPIRE, to help highlight digital projects.
+The Working Group creates informal meeting spaces so that our members can share their projects with the wider college community.
+We also help to provide areas where student can showcase their work to the larger community.
 The Group is also working with the library to find ways to archive and store exceptional digital projects so that students can have access to their projects as they build their portfolios after leaving Bridgewater.

 Want to find out more?

-To get more information, go to our Get Started page to find out how to get in contact with Emily Goodwin and Cori Strickler, our Digital Scholarship Gurus.
+To get more information, go to our Get Started page to find out how to get in contact with Emily Goodwin, Cori Biddle and/or the Digital Scholarship Gurus.
 They are happy to help incorporate digital scholarship into your classes.
-If you are already using digital scholarship in the classroom, contact our gurus for support.
+If you are already using digital scholarship in the classroom, contact them or the gurus for support.